wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.md

 ## Analyze the output

-When you send the request, the ESB Profile receives the message first and then routes it to the back-end service (Stock Quote Service).
+After sending the request to the service through the client, notice that the request is successfully generated in the Stock Quote server.
 The following output will be printed on the Axis2 server's Console, confirming that the request is successfully received by the back-end service.

 ```log
 Tue Aug 06 10:35:01 IST 2024 samples.services.SimpleStockQuoteService :: Generating quote for : msft
 ```

-You can view the response in the SOAP UI as follows.
+You can view the response in the SOAPUI as follows.

 ![Pipes and filters soap output]({{base_path}}/assets/img/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters-soap-output.png)